alston26/alston26/README.md

 An app to reduce food waste on campus by allowing students to share the locations of leftover food from events.
 I contributed significantly to the backend development using Java.

+### Amherst Lost & Found

+An app that serves as a central hub for lost and founds at Amherst College.
+The app also leverages torchvision image recognition to allow for ease of use.
+We used Django backend and html, jss, and css frontend.

 ### Other Projects:

 Please browse my repositories for more of my work in software development, neural networks, and simulations.